-Respondent also forwarded a copy of a transcript from an open Lake Worth Budget Work Session which according to the date occurred on August 25, 2014.
+As a follow-up to her interview, Mayor Triolo forwarded a copy of a transcript from an open Lake Worth Budget Work Session which according to the date occurred on August 25, 2014.
 The session was called to discuss the upcoming Fiscal Year 2015 proposed budget.
-The excerpt forwarded by Respondent was regarding the Lake Worth Utilities electric rate and budget discussion.
+The excerpt forwarded by Mayor Triolo was regarding the Lake Worth Utilities electric rate and budget discussion.
 In a conversation between Commissioner Andy Amoroso, Mayor Pam Triolo and Commissioner Christopher McVoy, the number of people paying their utility bill on line was discussed.

 Amoroso stated they needed to make sure the online bill pay process is updated and added into the business plan.
-Respondent followed up by stating the system needed to be "fine-tuned".
+Mayor Triolo followed up by stating the system needed to be "fine-tuned".
 She advised she continuously gets "knocked off" the system, her passwords are lost and she is forced to re-enter all of her information.
 Commissioner McVoy stated the same thing has happened to him as well.
-Respondent next advised that she has made payments, monies had been deducted, but realized days later that the payment had not gone through.
+Mayor Triolo next advised that she has made payments, monies had been deducted, but realized days later that the payment had not gone through.
 She advised she reached out to Utilities to see what happened, and was told they did not receive the payment and she was then forced to make another payment ultimately tying up approximately \$800 due to having to make a double payment until her pending money was released or finally goes through.

 I reviewed the 2014 Lake Worth City Commission archives and located the August 25, 2014 Budget Work Session which was located on the City of Lake Worth website.
-All of the information presented by Respondent regarding that meeting was verified.
+All of the information presented by Mayor Triolo regarding that meeting was verified.
+In addition, based on the "Roll Call" at this Commission meeting, Respondent was there during this exchange between the Mayor and several Commissioners.